siladu/simondudley-hylia/src/posts/testing-the-merge-with-10-000-validators.md

 Keystores uploaded, deposit script at the ready...great, now where do I get Goerli ETH from for 10K validators...that's 10,000 * 32 = 320,000 ETH (worth $500K at the time of writing)...good job it's not real ETH!
 I'll leave how I sourced the testnet ETH as an exercise for the reader ;)

 The only thing left to consider was the validator deposit queue.
 I didn't want to spam the queue with 10,000 validators since validator activation is throttled for security reasons.
-Doing that could block the queue for a signiciant amount of time, preventing other would-be testers who maybe just wanted to activate a single validator.
+Doing that could block the queue for a significant amount of time, preventing other would-be testers who maybe just wanted to activate a single validator.

 Another factor was how well our test infrastructure would hold up to this many keys.
 We wanted a steady ramp up which afforded us time to scale up should the need arise.
 I tentatively started sending batches of 1000 every couple of days.
-With the three second sleep per deposit built into the script, this took about 90 mins per batch.
+With the three-second sleep per deposit built into the script, this took about 90 minutes per batch.

 ```shell
 deposits.sh 0 1000